GUILD OF INTERNATIONAL SONGWRITERS & COMPOSERS

 An in depth review article about Fave Music Publishing & Fave Records was

-free to Guild members.
+issued free to all Guild members.

 THE INTERNATIONAL SONGWRITING COMPETITION (ISC)